hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

   * It changes single param and check the changes of False Acceptance Rate, False Rejection Rate along the way
   * It uses time sequence, sequencing data
   * But, it raised my question again.
 Same User vs Different User, and Real User vs Attacker, are they the same?
+* [GREYC-keystroke dataset][29]
+  * Their dataset is in .db format, that's sqlite files, you need to use [sqlite browser][30] to open the files, then you will see each table in the file.
+Just click that .db file after installing sqlite browser.

 [1]:https://github.com/hanhanwu/readings/blob/master/Mouse%20behavioral%20patterns%20and%20keystroke%20dynamics%20in%20End-User%20Development.pdf
 [2]:https://github.com/hanhanwu/readings/blob/master/distance_similarity_measures.pdf